ArcticMC/Scenarios/descriptions.md

 ### Craftable Absorption (L)
 > Absorption is off by default.
 When you have made a golden apple.
 If you surround the golden apple with 4 more gold, then it will become an Absorption Golden Apple.
 (This does not work with Absorption Golden Heads)

+### Craftable Teleportation (L)
+> Everyone in the game will start with 1 ender pearl.
+By renaming the ender pearl with in an anvil with the exact IGN of a player that is alive in the game, once you throw the ender pearl, you will be teleported 50 blocks away from the player's location.
+(You can be in a cave or on surface)

 ### Craft Clean (L)
 > In a crafting table, if you piece of coal or charcoal and surround the fuel with any smeltable item, you will get its smelted result.